SimonScholz/simonscholz.github.io/content/tutorials/fulfillmenttools-kotlin-graphql-client/index.md

 ## Query using pagination

-In fulfillmenttools you may only fetch 100 edges and in case you want to query more the `pageInfo` must also be queried:
+In fulfillmenttools you may only fetch 100 edges at once and in case you want to query more the `pageInfo` must also be queried:

 ```graphql[InboundProcesses.graphql]
 query InboundProcesses($status:InboundProcessStatus!, $after: String) {